johannphilippe/hypercurve/README.md

 * Ideas here https://mathcurve.com/courbes2d/courbes2d.shtml
 # External libraries
 This library uses libsndfile as an external submodule.
-Currently, [libsndfile](https://github.com/libsndfile/libsndfile) is only used in Lua and in test.cpp.
-So hypercurve C++ library itself does not have any external dependency.
+Currently, [libsndfile](https://github.com/libsndfile/libsndfile) is the only dependency of this project.

 It also includes source files from several open-source projects :
 *  [AsciiPlot](https://github.com/joehood/asciiplotter) source code with license under src/asciiplot folder.
 * [lua-compat-5.3](https://github.com/keplerproject/lua-compat-5.3) which provides an API compatibility from 5.1 to 5.3